TimAConner/NSS-Single-Page-Applications-Challenge4/README.md

 ## Synopsis / Instructions

-#### Use the OpenWeather API to build a weather forecast search tool
+#### Use the Weather Underground API to build a weather forecast search tool

 * Pick three types of forecasts to choose from
 * User inputs zipcode and selects forecast type from a dropdown